Provinces of North Korea: Claimed provinces

-North Korea claims seven provinces on the territory controlled by South Korea.
-These provinces are based on the divisions of the Japanese era, but correspond somewhat to the present South Korean provinces and the special cities partitioned out of them, owing to the alterations in the provincial division affected by South Korea being more conservative relatively to those affected by the north.
-While people's committees for these claimed provinces were elected in 1950 during the Korean War, no government-in-exile for them exists to this day, unlike the South Korean counterpart.
+North Korea historically claimed seven provinces on the territory controlled by South Korea.
+These provinces were based on the divisions of the Japanese era, but corresponded somewhat to the present South Korean provinces and the special cities partitioned out of them, owing to the alterations in the provincial division affected by South Korea being more conservative relatively to those affected by the north.
+People's committees for these claimed provinces were elected in 1950 during the Korean War, when much of South Korea was under the DPRK's control.